0980991/Blockchain-Minor/final-assignment/checklist.md

 Security:

-[ ] SHA256 must be used for any hashing in the system.
+[x] SHA256 must be used for any hashing in the system.

-[ ] A password must be saved in the form of a hash in the system.
+[x] A password must be saved in the form of a hash in the system.

 [ ] A user must be able to see their private key and public key when logged in.

 [ ] A username (or hashed unique public key) must be used as the public account number of a user for any transaction.

+## ERROR HANDLING
+[ ] readUserInput should have a type specification for the input.

 ## UX
+[ ] The system should probably accept decimal nrs

 [ ] readUserInput should be able to go back a prompt.
 Currently its cancels the entire function.

 [ ] Display usernames isntead of public keys in things like Tx and Txpools